kiran-brahma/obsidan/content/recommended-reading.md

 [Art of the Start 2.0](https://amzn.to/3dXNpgT) - The go-to book for those keen to start a business and need simple, actionable advice.

-[The Hard Thing about Hard Things](https://amzn.to/3fk8jXJ) - Understand what it takes to keep a business running, the challenges one faces, and what one can do to keep moving forward.
+[The Hard Thing About Hard Things](https://amzn.to/3fk8jXJ) - Understand what it takes to keep a business running, the challenges one faces, and what one can do to keep moving forward.

-[ReWork: Change the Way You Work Forever](https://amzn.to/3y3FAx8) - One of my personal favorites.
+[ReWork: Change the Way You Work Forever](https://amzn.to/3y3FAx8) - One of my personal favourites.
 A book that teaches you how to build various facets of a business rather than worrying about funding.

+[[zero-to-one|Zero to One]] - Though this book is highly recommended by many, I don't share the same enthusiasm.
+However, the book is still a great read to get an understanding of what it takes to build a good company while providing a good discussion on how to achieve [[product-market-fit|product-market fit]]

 ## Finance & Investment